MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *türü*
- Animasyon türünü belirten numaralandırılmış veri türü.
+ Animasyon türü belirten bir listelenmiş veri türü.

 ### <a name="remarks"></a>Açıklamalar
- Bkz: [CMFCPopupMenu::GetAnimationType](#getanimationtype) için geçerli değerler listesi *türü*.
+ Bkz: [CMFCPopupMenu::GetAnimationType](#getanimationtype) için geçerli değerlerin bir listesi için *türü*.

 ##  <a name="setautodestroy"></a>  CMFCPopupMenu::SetAutoDestroy